Get

 Food and Water Bowls $10

-In addition to the one-time set up costs, there are certain ongoing expenses associated with owning a Puggle.
-These include:
+In addition to the one-time set-up costs, there are certain ongoing expenses associated with owning a Puggle.

 Health Care Costs

-In addition to the costs associated with ongoing care, it’s important to factor in health care costs.
-Regular vet visits are essential for all dogs, and even more so for breeds that might have health concerns such as the Puggle.
-While your Puggle won’t need to visit the vet every month, generally, you can expect to pay $50–$100 per visit which may or may not include the cost of vaccinations.
-It’s a good idea to have your Puggle inspected by your vet upon bringing him home to make sure that he is healthy.
+In addition to the costs associated with ongoing care, it’s important to factor in healthcare costs.
+Regular vet visits are essential for all dogs, even more so for breeds that might have health concerns, such as the Puggle.
+While your Puggle probably won’t need to visit the vet every month, generally, you can expect to pay $50–$100 per visit, which may or may not include the cost of vaccinations.
+It’s a good idea to have your Puggle inspected by your vet upon bringing them home to make sure that they are healthy.

 Food Costs